-Bertolli Original has 1.3g saturated fat per 10g portion (which is about 2 teaspoons) and is pretty tasty on toast with a tiny bit of salt added.
+Bertolli Original has 1.3g saturated fat per 10g portion (which is about 2 teaspoons) and tastes pretty good on toast with a tiny bit of salt added.
 Flora Original has just 1g saturated fat per 10g portion.
-I haven’t eaten Flora for a while, but have heard it’s good too.
+I haven’t eaten Flora for a while, but I’ve heard it’s also good.

 - the average adult man should eat no more than 30g of saturated fat a day.

 - the average adult woman should eat no more than 20g of saturated fat a day.

 These are absolute maximums rather than targets, so try to keep your daily saturated fat intake as low as possible to keep your cholesterol levels low.
 For tips on how to reduce the amount of saturated fat in your diet, see this blog post.

 Spreads like Benecol and Flora ProActiv contain plant stanols/sterols, which have been proven to actively lower cholesterol.
 I haven’t tried the Benecol spreads, but I really like the taste of Flora ProActiv Buttery.